jiahecui/SenAOReFoc/paper/paper.md

 # Example usage

-Four examples are given for the usage of this software.
-The first three examples are of automated AO performance characterisations of the reflectance confocal microscope described in [@Cui2021Biophotonics; @Cui2021OpticsExpress].
-And the last example is of remote focusing results for volumetric imaging in frozen mouse skull reported in [@Cui2021Biophotonics] using the same microscope.
+Four examples are given for the usage of this software, the first three for automated AO performance characterisations of the reflectance confocal microscope described in [@Cui2021Biophotonics; @Cui2021OpticsExpress]; and the last for remote focusing in frozen mouse skull as reported in [@Cui2021Biophotonics] on the same microscope.

 **Example 1**: The dynamic range of the SHWS for the first *N* Zernike modes can be characterised by generating and correcting for them in closed-loop using mode 0/1 of